 Pharmacist, artist and innovator in the field of sustainability and smart city, Luana Galluccio is the creative mind behind Riciclini.
 Graduated in Pharmacy, she works at the university spin-off Smart City Instruments of the University of Calabria, where she conducted research on smart cities, renewable energy and waste treatment for energy generation.
 At the same time, she distinguished herself as director and screenwriter of the short film Voglio le Snaik (Bad Shoes), which won several awards at film festivals, including the Giffoni Film Festival (Youth Media Market), the Videocorto Nettuno (Best Film), the Skepto Film Festival (Best Direction), the Trebaseleghe International Film Festival (Best Story and Screenplay) and was a finalist at the Puglia Film Festival.
 As a painter, she prefers the female subject, a symbol of resilience and rebirth.
 His work combines science, art and technology to promote a new integrated and sustainable vision of contemporary living.

 Each Riciclino tells a different story: some were an old industrial container, some a forgotten electronic board, some a component recovered from a disused household appliance.
-Regenerated through a creative and sustainable approach, these materials reinvent themselves as small totems of change: objects that make you think, furnish with personality or offer new functions thanks to technology.
+Regenerated through a creative and sustainable approach, these materials reinvent themselves as small totems of change: objects that provoke reflection, furnish with personality, or offer new functions thanks to technology.